wercker-labs/wercker-blog/source/posts/2013-06-28-Deploying-to-pypi.md

 * you have an account on PyPI.
 You can register at [https://pypi.python.org/pypi?%3Aaction=register_form](https://pypi.python.org/pypi?%3Aaction=register_form)
 * a tool/library you want to push to PyPI.
 More information on what you need for PyPI can be found in the [The Hitchhiker’s Guide to Packaging](http://guide.python-distribute.org/index.html)
 * your application is already on wercker (i.e. you have already run `wercker create` or have added your application via the web interface).
 See [getting started with the wercker CLI](http://devcenter.wercker.com/articles/gettingstarted/cli.html) or adding your application via the [web interface](http://devcenter.wercker.com/articles/gettingstarted/web.html) for more information on adding your application to wercker.
+* the package you want to deploy to PyPI has a passed, or *green*, build on [wercker](http://devcenter.wercker.com/articles/introduction/builds.html).

 ## Creating your wercker.yml file